DCC-EX/dcc-ex.github.io/docs/begin/what-to-know.rst

 If you want your turnouts/points to also be controlled by |DCC-EX|, then this same |EX-CS| product has already has this capability built-in.

-In addition to what you need to be familiar with for just running trains listed above, there is further information available on how to add and control turnouts/points in the :doc:`/ex-commandstation/accessories/turnouts/index` section.
+In addition to what you need to be familiar with for just running trains by beginning at the :doc:`/begin/levels` section, there is further information available on how to add and control turnouts/points in the :doc:`/ex-commandstation/accessories/turnouts/index` section.

 I want to control all my accessories and run trains
 ===================================================

 Further to just operating turnouts/points, |EX-CS| has the capability to control all your other various accessories including signals, turntables (including our own |EX-TT|), loco and rolling stock lighting, scenic accessories, sensors, and pretty much anything else that can be run on electricity.

 This is simply an extension of operating trains and controlling turnouts/points covered above, with further information available in our :doc:`/ex-commandstation/accessories/index` section.
+If you click ahead, be sure to come back and start at :doc:`/begin/levels`.

 I want some extra automated/animated realism
 ============================================